sbangalore/sbangalore.github.io/_posts/2019-11-21-3-ways-to-be-a-rockstar-RA-or-Quant.md

 7. [Rapid Arithmetic](https://sbangalore.github.io/my-30-day-experiment-which-doubled-my-arithmetic-speed/)

-**This is a lot of work but developing these essentials: conscientousness, clarity, and quantiative strength, will set you up for professional success.**
+**This is a lot of work but developing these essentials: conscientousness, clarity, and quantitative strength, will set you up for professional success.**